amolinar1/DataMiningProject/README.md

 #### Week 1:
  - First submission without any data cleaning: accuracy of the model = 0.79
+ - This will be our baseline to build the model

 #### Week 2:
  - Several submissions, the best one: accuracy of the model = 0.817